shagun00151/ML_Preprocessor_CLI/README.md

 - Customizable Preprocessing Pipelines: Tailor your preprocessing pipeline to your specific project requirements, creating efficient and personalized data preparation steps.

 - Interactive Mode: Choose between interactive mode or batch processing, providing flexibility to process data interactively or automate the preprocessing process.

+ML Preprocessor CLI simplifies your data preprocessing tasks for machine learning by offering a variety of efficient and customizable steps.
+The key preprocessing steps supported by the CLI are:

+- Cleaning Data: Easily remove duplicate records and handle missing values, ensuring your dataset is clean and ready for analysis.

+- Feature Scaling: Apply standardization or normalization to scale numerical features, bringing them to a common scale for better model performance.

+- Encoding Categorical Variables: Encode categorical data using one-hot encoding or label encoding, making it suitable for machine learning algorithms that require numerical inputs.

+- Feature Engineering: Create new features or modify existing ones to extract more meaningful information from your data, potentially improving model accuracy.

+- Data Transformation: Transform data using various techniques like PCA (Principal Component Analysis) or other dimensionality reduction methods to reduce feature space and enhance model efficiency.

+- Data Splitting: Split your dataset into training and testing sets, enabling you to evaluate your model's performance accurately.